mckinseyacademy/mcka-theme/docs/SetupNotes.md

     vagrant ssh
     sudo su apros

 We'll do Apros's configuration as this user.

 ### Install Python requirements
 Apros's requirements are handled in a requirements.txt file.
 To install the requirements, run:

     pip install -r requirements.txt

-### Install Other requirements
-We require SASS to be used to build assets

-    gem install sass --version 3.3.14

-Notes:
-* Sass 3.4+ is not compatible - see https://github.com/zurb/foundation-rails/pull/96

 ### Creating default databases